jaypanderson/Transfer_time_automation/README.md

  transfers time stamps from one excel file to another

-Version 1.5
+Version 1.6

-First stable version that transfers drop off and pick up times from one excel file to another that then calculates the appropriate amount of money to charge.
+transfers drop off and pick up times from one excel file to another that then calculates the appropriate amount of money to charge.

 General features